joecupano/SIGpi/README.md

           TARGET
                  A SIGpi package
 ```
-### Quarterly Package Updates
+### Package Updates
-Best efforts made for quarterly update (or earlier) of popular SDR packages such as SDRangel and SDR++
+Best efforts made to update releases when significant releases are made availabel for component packages, Especiallly for popular SDR packages such as SDRangel and SDR++

 ### Add/Remove Packages anytime
 Perhaps you forgot to add an application during your initial run of SIGpi_installer or there is a new software release available of SDRangel.
 SIGpi includes its own package management tool for software it supports using similar syntax distro package managers like APT (install, remove, purge, update, upgrade.)